How to Upload and Use Custom ISOs on Vultr

 - The filename must end with the

 - Each account can store a maximum of two ISOs at a time.
-You can delete and re-upload ISOs as needed.
+Delete and re-upload ISOs as needed.

 - Vultr does not permit uploading Windows ISOs.

-Wait for the upload to finish.
+- Wait for the upload to finish.
+The ISO status changes from Pending to Complete.
 The time required depends on the size of the ISO and the speed of the source server.

 Using Vultr CLI

-with the public link to your ISO file.console$ vultr-cli iso create --url <public-url>
+ISO_URLwith the public link to your ISO file.console$ vultr-cli iso create --url ISO_URL

 The response includes details about the ISO.
 Note the